sorryshady/price2quote/memory-bank/activeContext.md

     - **NEW: Market analysis and competitive positioning**
     - **NEW: Enhanced context with company AI summaries**

-18. Server Actions Organization COMPLETED:
+20. Server Actions Organization COMPLETED:
     - Modular structure: auth.ts, company.ts, quote.ts, subscription.ts, index.ts
     - Clean exports and type safety
     - Scalable architecture for future actions
     - **NEW: AI quote generation action with enhanced context**
     - **NEW: Complete quote creation with database integration**
+    - **NEW: Quote fetching with company and service details**

 ## Active Decisions